initc3/ic3-website/README.md

 - If the value string after the first colon (`:`) has one or more colons in it, it needs to be quoted within a pair of `'`.
 See `name` above.
 - `url` and `external` is optional.
 But should any of them set, NO event page for that event will be generated (but an entry on the events page will still be generated).
 Usually, you want to specify an `url` (such as a link to meetup.com) to which the entry on the events page will link to.
+- `tags` are optional.
+If marked as `featured`, a event will be displayed on the home page regardless of the space constraint (TODO: _maybe we want to change this later_).

 Documents for Developer
 =======================

 A few random notes for internal use.